GongTingWen/web_app_GroupG/README.md

 ### How to run
 1. make sure to download all the libraries which are used in the code
-2. is the web_app_GroupG folder, run "node app.js"
+2. in the web_app_GroupG directory, run "node app.js"
 3. if you see the message in the terminal "Server is running on port 3000\nMongoDB connected"
 4. open "http://localhost:3000"